Evarios/IWM-DigitalPatientCard/README.md

 # IWM-DigitalPatientCard
-Web app written in python/flask for storing patients' data
+Web app written in python/flask and bootstrap for storing patients' data